Theatre stage managers coordinate all aspects of a theatre production to ensure the successful delivery of the performance

-It is possible to enter the profession without a degree or HND, however this will be at a junior level such as a member of the stage crew.
-You may then be able to work your way up to the role of an assistant stage manager and then progress further.
-This may be difficult though, as you will face competition from those who do have the relevant qualifications.
+You can enter the profession without a degree or HND at a more junior level such as a member of the stage crew or theatre technician.
+You may then be able to work your way up to the role of assistant stage manager and then progress further.

 - excellent communication and organisational skills